alaomichael/stage_1_project/README.md

 INPUT_FILE="$1"
 ```

-- `#!/bin/bash`: This is the shebang line that tells the system to use the Bash shell to interpret the script.
+- `#!/bin/bash`: This is the shebang line that specifies the script should be run using the Bash shell.
-- `LOG_FILE`: Defines the path to the log file where actions will be logged.
+- `LOG_FILE`: Defines the path to the log file where actions will be recorded.
 - `PASSWORD_FILE`: Defines the path to the file where user passwords will be securely stored.
 - `INPUT_FILE`: Captures the first argument passed to the script, which is the name of the text file containing usernames and groups.